Using the present perfect continuous

 - We've been waiting for the bus for hours.

-2: Actions which have just stopped (though the whole action can be unfinished) and have a result, which we can often see, hear, or feel, in the present (focus on action).
-(See the present perfect for a similar use which focuses on the result of the action)
+3: Actions which have recently stopped (though the whole action can be unfinished) and have a result, which we can often see, hear, or feel, in the present.
+We don't use a time word here.

 - I'm so tired, I've been studying.